-The China Philharmonic Hall is designed in collaboration with renowned acoustic expert Yasuhisa Toyota, and will be the orchestra’s first permanent residence.
+The China Philharmonic Concert Hall is designed in collaboration with renowned acoustic expert Yasuhisa Toyota, and will be the orchestra’s first permanent residence.
 The philharmonic orchestra’s goal is to create a state-of-the-art concert hall that will serve as a cultural exchange and China’s new locus for classical music.
 Located at the south side of the Workers Stadium East Gate in Beijing’s Central Business District, the concert hall covers a site of 11,600 sqm, and has a total floor area of 26,587 sqm.
 Rooted in Eastern philosophy, the China Philharmonic Hall aims to create a new formula for concert hall design and introduce a space within the busy city that promotes conversations between people, nature, and music.

 Ma Yansong envisions the concert hall as a hidden gem and a peaceful cultural escape from the city.
 “We wanted to create a pure and sacred oasis in the midst of the bustling city,” says Ma Yansong, founder & principal partner of MAD Architects.
 “From the moment you enter the building, you will be taken to another time and space.”
 To ensure the design also meets the highest standards for classical music performances, the acoustic design was developed by Yasuhisa Toyota, whom has designed world-class concert venues such as the Walt Disney Concert Hall in Los Angeles, the Philharmonie de Paris, and the Suntory Hall in Japan.